 Joint policy or two single policies?

-There’s no right or wrong way to protect your family home and it’s a case of finding the right life insurance to meet your specific needs.
+Ultimately, there’s never a right or wrong way to protect your family and your home and it’s a case of finding the right life insurance to meet your specific needs.
+At a time when you may already be stressed about moving house, or busy with family, it is something that is so easy to overlook, but it is vital to have something in place for you and your family.